baumfalk/TrafficMAS/README.md

 1. Clone the code
 2. Create a new workspace in the cloned folder
 3. New > Add Project.
 Use TrafficMAS as name, so Eclipse can automatically set things up for you.
+4. Go to 'window' and at 'show view' select ant.
+5. An ant window should have popped up on the right, click on "Add buildfile" (the ant icon with the green '+' symbol)
+6. Run the buildfile by clicking the run button in the ant window.
+7. Right click (RMB) the project, select 'properties' and go to 'builders'.
+8. Select import and browse to the build.xml file located in /TrafficMAS
+9. Now the latest TraaS.jar has been build into the /lib directory!
+10. Right click the TrafficMAS project, "Properties > Java Build Path, go to the Libraries tab.
+11. Select the TraaS.jar file and press edit.
+Now select the recently build TraaS.jar in /lib.
-4. Done!
+12. Done!

 If you also want to run our tests, do the following
 1. Add JUnit4 to the libraries.
 The easiest way to do this is by RMB > New JUnit test, and have Eclipse